 St Andrew's Church.

 It is not known when a church was first built on this site, but records go back as far as William the Conqueror.
 A mention of a church is also made in the Domesday book.
+The school has used the story of St Andrew as a basis for our Vision.
+You can read more about this on Our Vision and Values page

 There are many richly carved items within the church including a pulpit, reading chairs and oak lectern.
 Many of the pews are decorated with 15th century carved poppyhead bench heads, depicting animals, birds, flora and fauna.
 Also a unique wooden screen is carved with the names of former rectors, churchwardens and parish clerks, the earliest dating from 1224.